mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/index.md

 {% capture text %}

-Our published works range from core machine learning papers to the application of machine learning methods for computer vision tasks.
+Our published works range from core machine learning papers to the application of machine learning methods, specifically for but not limited to computer vision tasks.

 {%
   include button.html